What is Mikeconomics?

 Mike's views?

 Mike regards himself as a progressive (or left-of-center) liberal, also close to pro-market social democrats and “Third Way” (mind the definition!) ideas.
+Economically, that would probably translate as modern or post-Keynesian with a touch of Schumpeter and other influential figures.

 He is a free-market partisan but considers, like a number of people, that the nature of capitalism has changed and that the system should either get back to its roots (sort of); and/or be reinvented, radically changed, and in any case regulated (not red-taped); and/or not invade the whole society, which needs as many breathing spaces (all meanings) as possible.